PROFESSOR BOB NOWLAN

 ultimately most satisfying work I do.
 I am ready,

-dedicated co-partners in this process.
+and conscientiously dedicated co-partners in this process.

 Return to Professor Bob Nowlan's Home Page